pledge4future/co2calculator/docs/documentation_co2calculator.md

 ## 2 Heating

 Heating CO<sub>2</sub>e emissions depend on the type of burned fuel.
 Fuel types may be, for example, oil, gas, coal or biogas.
-The emissions are calculated using emission factors from [(carbon footprint 2023)](https://www.carbonfootprint.com/international_electricity_factors.html).
+The emissions are calculated using emission factors from [(GOV.UK 2023)](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2023).
+The provided emission factors reflect scope 1 emissions of the GHG protocol (for details, see [Compliance with the GHG Protocols](#heading-target)).

 ### Calculation of a share of heating consumption